Skid unit

 The latest evolution for skid units utilized for public safety in the past few years has seen them become more compact in size so they will fit onto the relatively small cargo bed area of an ATV/UTV off-road vehicle.
 These vehicles like the Polaris Ranger 4x4 or 6x6 chassis, along with the Kawasaki Mule 4x4, the Kubota RTV 900 and many other makes and models are gaining popularity among fire dept and ambulance services across the country.
+Manufacturers such as Wildfires Kids produce purpose-built UTV fire skid units designed for integration with off-road utility vehicles, providing compact water tank and pump systems for rapid wildfire response in remote terrain.
 These smaller off-road vehicles can get into places where much larger fire and ambulance apparatus cannot.
 Also, the ATV/UTV vehicles can maneuver over much rougher terrain.
 There are now fire skid units made specifically for these vehicles.
 There is also a number of fire/rescue skid units allowing double duty of fighting fires and allowing rescuers to place a medical victim onto the unit for transport out of the woods.
 Another skid unit, the medical skid unit is specifically targeted to be placed into the cargo bed of ATV/UTV vehicles which are completely focused on providing medical transport, like a mini-ambulance, into the back country or woods for victim retrievals.
-These medical bed units can carry a trained medical attendant to be with the patient at all times, a full complement of medical gear in an enclosed storage area and other fixtures like 02 holders and IV poles to hold IV bags up above the patient.
+These medical bed units can carry a trained medical attendant to be with the patient at all times, a full complement of medical gear in an enclosed storage area and other fixtures like O_{2} holders and IV poles to hold IV bags up above the patient.